Procedures on the Breast

 Botox Cosmetic: It seems like everybody is talking about BOTOX© cosmetic, the highly effective, non-surgical procedure that can dramatically reduce your toughest wrinkle.
 BOTOX© is used on the upper portion of the face and targets the wrinkles on the forehead, between the eyebrows’ and the crow’s feet.

 Semi-permanent & Permanent or Long term injectable fillers: Radiesse is classified as a semi-permanent filler and provides excellent contour correction for nasolabial folds but it also has a roll in augmentation of the cheek area and correction of the tear trough deformity.
-Artefill is classified as a permanent filler and patients are very happy with the longevity of the results.
-Suneva has recently taken over the product and are re-introducing it to the market with select physicians only or Boutique practices.
+Artefill is classified as a permanent filler but few practices carry it.
+It is significantly more expensive than other fillers and also needs pre-injection testing to rule out adverse reactions.

 Looking for additional information about cosmetic surgery?
 Since our web site cannot possibly contain everything about plastic surgery procedures, we have provided a list of links that will help you get more familiar with the services we offer.
-The links are at the bottom of the patient education resource page.
-The links are to the following societies:
+The links are shown below and you can click on the logos to reach their websites.